The origins of the Tattersall

 Cordings adopted the style as part of its permanent collection in the late nineteenth and our tattersall shirts are still one of the cornerstones of the men’s collection.
 Our shirts have a distinctive block: deliberately roomy with long tails, ensuring that the garment is totally functional in the field.
 The cloth is still woven for us in exclusive patterns, some taken from our archives, and each season the colours are carefully selected to sit with our corduroy and moleskin trousers.

+If you’re wondering how best to wear a tattersall shirt, Cordings knows best.
 For the perfect English country style, one that has been worn for over a century, team your tattersall with corduroy trousers and a tweed jacket, complete the look with a game motif tie and handkerchief.